Bank of Nevada Receives Award of Excellence for Its Commitment to Legal Aid Services

 In addition to increased financial support, the award of excellence also recognizes Bank of Nevada’s dedication throughout the year to the mission and activities of the Legal Aid Center of Southern Nevada.

-Bank of Nevada is a division of Western Alliance Bank, Member FDIC, the go-to bank for business in its growing markets.
+Bank of Nevada, a division of Western Alliance Bank, Member FDIC, helps business clients realize their growth ambitions.
 Founded in 1994, Bank of Nevada offers a full spectrum of loan, deposit and treasury management capabilities, plus superior service.
 With 10 offices in Las Vegas, Henderson, North Las Vegas and Mesquite, along with Western Alliance Bank’s powerful array of specialized financial services, the banking division is a valued resource for Southern Nevada’s business, real estate, professional, municipal and nonprofit communities.
 In a first among Nevada financial institutions, Bank of Nevada in 2018 earned the Community Commitment Award for Financial Education from the American Bankers Association Foundation for its work with Title I schools through the Green Our Planet organization.
 Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation.
 One of the country’s top-performing banking companies, Western Alliance is ranked #1 regional bank by S&P Global Market Intelligence for 2018 and in the top 10 on the Forbes “Best Banks in America” list for four consecutive years, 2016-2019.